geeky-decoder/JavaConceptsCoding/Java8Features/README.md

 - Stream is not a data structure instead it takes input from Collections, Arrays and I/O channels.
 - Streams doesn't change the original data structures instead it just gives out the result based on the pipelined methods.

+`Operations performed`:
+- mapping       -> convert one type into other
+- filtering     -> remove some objects according to condition applied
+- flattening    -> converts into single streams from various other streams

+`Intermediate Operations`:
+- stateless     -> do not need a buffer to work.
+Ex.- map(), filter(), flatMap()
+- stateful      -> needs buffer to work.
+Ex.- sorted(), distinct()
+- ordering      -> needs to have order of elements by tracking their indexes.
+Ex.- limit(), skip()

+`Terminal Operations`:
+This operations is responsible for triggering of consuming data from the data sources.
+- Methods that will consume all the data from stream
+    - forEach(), max(), min(), count(), reduce(), toArray()

+- Methods that do not need to consume all the data from stream
+    - allMatch(), anyMatch(), findAny(), findFirst(), noneMatch()

 `Methods`:
 - filter()  -> used for conditiona check just like if-else.
 - forEach() -> used for interation just like loops.